 To examine the final interaction between Condition, Trial Type, and Object, we constructed a set of one-way linear mixed-effects models for the experimental and control trials within the backwards blocking and indirect screening-off conditions.
-The Objects factor was treated as the sole within-subjects fixed effect in these follow-up analyses.
-Participants were once again treated as a random effect to control for the within-subject variance from multiple responses.
+The Objects factor was treated as the sole within-participants fixed effect in these follow-up analyses.
+Participants were once again treated as a random effect to control for the within-participant variance from multiple responses.
 The first one-way linear model for the control trials within the backwards blocking condition did not reveal a significant effect of Objects, χ2(3) = 1.34, p = .72.
 This means that participants treated the objects similarly in the control trials of the backwards blocking condition.
 In contrast, the second one-way linear model for the experimental trials within the backwards blocking condition revealed a significant main effect of Objects, χ2(2) = 55.20, p < .001.
 This main effect reflected the fact that participants considered object A to be more of a blicket (M = .98, SD = 0.13) than object B (M = .55, SD = 0.50), t(30) = 6.45, p< .001, or object C (M = .61, SD = 0.49), t(30) = 5.62, p < .001.
 Participants treated objects B and C equivalently, t(30) = -1.07, p = .29.

 The third and fourth one-way linear models for the main and control trials within the indirect screening-off condition both revealed a significant main effect of Objects, both χ2-values > 76.81, both p-values < .001.
 This reflected the fact that participants considered object A (M = 0.26, SD = 0.44) in the ISO experimental trials and object D (M = 0.36, SD = 0.48) in the ISO control trials to be less likely to be blickets than any of the other objects, all t-values > -7.45, all p-values < .001.
 Participants treated object B and C equivalently in the experimental trials, t(30) = -0.77, p = .29, and objects A-C equivalently in the control trials, all t-values < -1.07, all p-values > .29.

 Evidence of backwards blocking reasoning.
-To examine whether participants engaged in backwards blocking reasoning—operationalized as higher combined ratings of objects A-C in the control trials than of objects B and C in the experimental trials—data were entered into a two-way linear mixed-effects model with Trial Type and Object as the within-subjects fixed effects and participants as the random effect.
+To examine whether participants engaged in backwards blocking reasoning—operationalized as higher combined ratings of objects A-C in the control trials than of objects B and C in the experimental trials—data were entered into a two-way linear mixed-effects model with Trial Type and Object as the within-participants fixed effects and participants as the random effect.
 This analysis revealed only a main effect of Trial Type, χ2(1) = 21.97, p < .001.
 This result indicated that participants did engage in backwards blocking reasoning: they provided higher combined ratings of objects A, B, and C in the backwards blocking control trials (M = 0.80, SD = 0.40) than the combined ratings of objects B and C in the backwards blocking experimental trials (M = 0.58, SD = 0.49).

 Discussion